Everything you need to know about covering your valuables

 • If a name is listed on the receipt, it needs to match one of the names listed on your insurance policy.

 We understand that not everyone holds on to receipts though.
 This is where appraisals come into play.
-Appraisals are an alternative way to confirm an item’s value, and are especially useful in the case of belongings that wouldn’t have a store receipt – like that engagement ring that you inherited from your great grandmother.
-An appraisal should ideally include the following:
+Appraisals are a handy alternative to confirm an item’s value, and are especially useful for items that wouldn’t usually have a store receipt, or for items that rise in value over time – like the wedding ring you inherited from your great-grandmother.

 • The appraised value of the item